apioo/fusio/README.md

 * [Marketplace](https://www.fusio-project.org/marketplace)
   The Fusio marketplace is the place to share apps and actions with other Fusio users, it helps to quickly build your API by using existing code from other users.
-You can register and configure those credentials at your local Fusio installation under System / Config s. `marketplace_client_id` and `marketplace_client_secret` then you can use the panel under Development / Marketplace to install apps or actions.
+You can register and configure the credentials at your local Fusio installation under System / Config s. `marketplace_client_id` and `marketplace_client_secret` then you can use the panel under Development / Marketplace to install apps or actions.
 * [SDKgen](https://sdkgen.app/)